 learn about the pros and cons of using software for coding and managing data

-Virtual Workshop Day 3: Current Issues in Qualitative Data Collection & Analysis
+Virtual Workshop Day 3: Field Issues & Establishing Rigor

 The COVID-19 pandemic required researchers to consider if remote data collection can meet research objectives, while retaining the same level of data quality and participant protections.
-Additionally, the increase focus on social justice, cultural humility and ethics dumping in global health requires qualitative researchers to identify approaches to address concerns in the field and during analysis processes.
+Additionally, the theoretical underpinning for establishing rigor in qualitative research, particularly when presenting data findings will be covered.
 These issues and participants questions about any aspect of their projects or the workshop will be addressed today.